What is a Twinaxial Cable Harness and why do you need it?

 AWG #42 cable has less loss than the AWG40 cable, but this is thought to be due to the effect of the Inner conductor plating.

-Both shielded and unshielded connectors with optional mechanical lock are available for Twinax cable assemblies.
+Both shielded and unshielded connectors with optional mechanical lock are available for Twinaxial cable assemblies.
 Low speed signals traveling on the PCB traces in designs with components that are placed relatively away from each other can use the connectors with out EMI shield since there is little intererence between the signals.
 However, for higher frequency signals in relatively smaller, compact designs fully shielded connectors with ZenShield® and optional mechanical locking feature are offered for reliable connectivity.

-AWG 40 and 42 size Twinax cables can be used with CABLINE®-VS, CABLINE®-VS II, CABLINE®-CA, CABLINE®-CA II and CA II Plus and CABLINE®-UM series products to offer a complete harness solution that offers both electrical and mechanical flexibility in design with different physical sizes and loss profiles of cables used.
+AWG 40 and 42 size Twinaxial cables can be used with CABLINE®-VS, CABLINE®-VS II, CABLINE®-CA, CABLINE®-CA II and CA II Plus and CABLINE®-UM series products to offer a complete harness solution that offers both electrical and mechanical flexibility in design with different physical sizes and loss profiles of cables used.

-ZenShield® is complete 360 degree metallic shielding offered in CABLINE®-VS II, CABLINE®-CA II and CABLINE®-CA II PLUS for Twinax cables.
+ZenShield® is complete 360 degree metallic shielding offered in CABLINE®-VS II, CABLINE®-CA II and CABLINE®-CA II PLUS for Twinaxial cables.
 With ZenShield®, EMI and switching noise is minimized for complete harness in high density, crowded PCB layouts.
 Similarly, mechanical locking feature is offered in CABLINE®-VS/ VS II, CABLINE®-CA and CABLINE®-CA II/ CA II PLUS series products for additional reliability and robustness in applications with high vibration and moving parts.

 CABLINE -CA IIP PLUS CABLINE®-UM